kchinzei/ESP8266-AS7265-Server/README.md

 ## Installation

 Very simplified flow is like this:
-1. Wire AS7265x and ESP8266.
-Connect as I2C; SDA-IO4, SCL-IO5, and 3V3, GND.
+1. Wire AS7265x and ESP8266 as I2C; SDA/SCL of AS7265x to IO4/IO5 of ESP, and 3V3, GND.
 1. Clone or download this repository.
 1. Open ESP8266-AS7265-Server.ino
 1. You may want to change OTA password in this file.
 Find and modify `you_must_set_your_pw`, or simply delete this line.
+1. You may also want to change Timezone and NTP servers.
 1. Download [Chart.min.js](https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.9.4/Chart.min.js) and put into 'data' folder.
+Alternatively you can directly source it in index.html.
 1. [Install Arduino core for ESP8266](https://github.com/esp8266/Arduino#installing-with-boards-manager) Select "ESP8266 Board" in Tools >> Board menu.
 I choose 2MB(FS:512KB OTA:~768KB) for "Flash size".
 1. Also install [WebSocket Server and Client for Arduino](https://github.com/Links2004/arduinoWebSockets) and [WifiManager](https://github.com/tzapu/WiFiManager).
 1. Upload contents of 'data' folder to ESP8266.
 You can use [Arduino ESP8266 filesystem uploader](https://github.com/esp8266/arduino-esp8266fs-plugin).